uRHL/hack-the-vault/README.md

 #### Save your progress

-If you know HTB you should already know Git.
+If you do not know Git it's the perfect moment to start with it.
 Your vault is also a repository, so you can track down changes and save your progress using git.
 To save the repository in the cloud, just [update the remote repository](#annex-a-updating-remote-repository).

 #### Sharing knowledge

-With this tool you can share your discoveries and achievements by setting up a blog in few minutes using [GitHub pages](https://pages.github.com/).
+Share your discoveries and achievements by setting up a blog in few minutes, directly from your vault, using [GitHub pages](https://pages.github.com/).
 Check out the [tutorial](#annex-b-setting-up-github-pages).

 ## Index